Pimcore-tutorials/pimcore-tutorials/README.md

 Following this tutorial you will discover basics.

 ## How the source code is structured
 Each subfolder is a different test case.
+Enter the folder to get the info about the code.

+## Examples list
+1. **First setup:** A docker composer ready to go, with tips for windows user.